 When to use passives

 Remember, we use passive forms when we don't know or don't care who did something, when it is obvious who did something, or when we want to focus on the object of the active sentence.
 For example, to answer the question "Can I borrow your car?", you could say

-My car's being repaired at the moment.
+Sorry, my car's being repaired at the moment. (passive)